A Job Description for the Modern Channel Manager

 – Program implementation (eg. Deal Registration)

 As the job description for the Channel Manager has evolved, so too has the tools that support this critical function.
-Unquestionably, automated platforms such as Channel Mechanics create a full, real-time profile of each partner’s performance on multiple dimensions – and also provide easy access to support tools such as Deal Registration and MDF.
+Certainly, automated platforms such as Channel Mechanics create a full, real-time profile of each partner’s performance on multiple dimensions – and also provide easy access to support tools such as Deal Registration and MDF.
 In conclusion, it’s hard to imagine channel managers functioning without these improvements.

 In a recent webinar I attended, the speaker observed that: “In the lean times, the hunter sharpens his tools.”
 This time does, indeed, offer us all the opportunity to assess our skills and determine which, if any, need “sharpening” in order to prepare for the coming seasons of plenty.